Bakasuran

-Bakasuran is a 2023 Indian Tamil-language vigilante crime thriller film written and directed by Mohan G..
-The film stars Selvaraghavan and Natty Subramaniam in the lead roles along with Radha Ravi, K. Rajan, and Mansoor Ali Khan in other pivotal roles.
+Bakasuran is a 2023 Indian Tamil-language vigilante action drama film written and directed by Mohan G. The film stars Selvaraghavan and Natty Subramaniam in the lead roles along with Radha Ravi, K. Rajan, and Mansoor Ali Khan in other pivotal roles.
+It follows a retired major who uncovers a dangerous syndicate running a prostitution ring while investigating his niece's suicide, and a street performer who embarks on a killing spree driven by a quest for justice and a personal vendetta.

 The music was composed by Sam C. S. with editing by Devaraj S and cinematography by Farook J. Basha.
 The film was released on 17 February 2023.
-The film follows a retired Major who uncovers a dangerous syndicate running a prostitution ring while investigating his niece's suicide, and a street performer who embarks on a killing spree driven by a quest for justice and a personal vendetta.

 Plot

 A car drives through a forest.
 A professor and a young girl exit the vehicle, and the man takes her to an abandoned house, requesting that she remove her clothes so he can have sex with her.
 However, the girl begs to leave.
 Bheemarasu arrives; he beats up the man, kills him by smashing his head with a boulder, and impales him.

-Major Arulvarman is a retired major living in Salem who posts crime investigations on YouTube.
+Arulvarman is a retired major living in Salem who posts crime investigations on YouTube.
 Bheemarasu requests a woman to eat at her house, claiming he is a vagabond.
 She says that she will call him and serve a feast next Ammavasai.
 Varma's friend Guna gets a call that Varma's niece Ramya has hanged herself and gets upset.

 Bheemarasu meets with the assistant of a philanthropist, Dr MR Nagarajan, to get a job, and he tells Bheemarasu to visit his house.
 Varma looks at Ramya's phone and WhatsApp messages and suspects a conspiracy that Ramya worked as a prostitute.
 She received a threatening voice message from someone.
 Bheemarasu visits the assistant's house and helps with cleaning.
 Bheemarasu helps solve a problem for his daughter, and Nagarajan's assistant thanks him.
 Varma queries two men, which leads him to a lady named Swetha, who introduces Ramya to the online prostitution business.
 Bheemarasu meets with a lady called Sundari to organize a young female escort, but she insults him.
 Bheemarasu laments to Shivalingam, and the woman organizes a feast for Bheemarasu.

 Swetha reveals that Ramya befriended a guy.
 The boy's greed coerced her into virtual prostitution.
 Ramya tried to leave the process, but they threatened to leak a video.
 It left her no choice but to hang herself.
 After eating in the woman's home, Bheemarasu locks the door and beats her watchman spouse.
 He then uses a wooden log to kill him and steals his chain.
-Bheemarasu pays ₹20,000 to Sundari, and she tells him to meet her at her house after he says he will reveal Sundari's pimp background to the police.
+Bheemarasu pays ₹20,000 to Sundari for a virgin girl, and she tells him to meet her at her house after he says he will reveal Sundari's pimp background to the police.
 Sundari organizes a young escort, but eventually, Bheemarasu hangs Sundari upside down and slits her throat.